Advanced Performance of Photoluminescent Organic Light-Emitting Diodes Enabled by Natural Dye Emitters Considering a Circular Economy Strategy

 Abstract

-Organic optoelectronic devices receive appreciable attention due to their low cost, ecology, mechanical flexibility, band-gap engineering, lightness, and solution process ability over a broad area.
-Here, we designed and studied an organic light-emitting diodes (OLEDs) consisting of assembly of natural dyes extracted from of noble fir leaves (evergreen) and blue hydrangea flowers and mixed with poly-methyl methacrylate (PMMA) as a light emitters.
-We experimentally demonstrate effective red and green photoluminescence due to the excitation natural dye-PMMA nanostructures by laser/ photodiode blue light.
-The UV-Visible absorption and photoluminescence spectroscopy, ellipsomentric and Fourier transforms infrared methods together with optical microscopy were achieved for confirming and characterizing the properties of light-emitting diodes based on natural dyes.
-We highlighted the optical and physical properties of two different natural dyes, and demonstrated how such characteristics can be exploited to make efficient LED devices.
-A strong pure red emission with narrow full-width at half maxima (FWHM) of 23 nm in the noble fir dye-PMMA layer and a green emission with FWHM of 45 nm in blue hydrangea dye-PMMA layer have been observed.
-It was revealed that adding the MoS2 monolayer to the nanostructure can significantly enhance the photoluminescence of natural dye due to strong correlation between emission bands of the inorganic-organic emitters and back mirror reflection of the excitation blue light from monolayer.
-Based on investigation of two natural dyes we demonstrated viable pathways for scalable manufacturing of the efficient OLEDs consisting of assembly of natural dyes -polymer through low-cost, pure ecological and human convenient processes.
+Organic optoelectronic devices receive appreciable attention due to their low cost, ecology, mechanical flexibility, band-gap engineering, brightness, and solution process ability over a broad area.
+In this study, we designed and studied organic light-emitting diodes (OLEDs) consisting of an assembly of natural dyes, extracted from noble fir leaves (evergreen) and blue hydrangea flowers mixed with poly-methyl methacrylate (PMMA) as light emitters.
+We experimentally demonstrate the effective conversion of blue light emitted by an inorganic laser/photodiode into longer-wavelength red and green tunable photoluminescence due to the excitation of natural dye–PMMA nanostructures.
+UV-visible absorption and photoluminescence spectroscopy, ellipsometry, and Fourier transform infrared methods, together with optical microscopy, were performed for confirming and characterizing the properties of light-emitting diodes based on natural dyes.
+We highlighted the optical and physical properties of two different natural dyes and demonstrated how such characteristics can be exploited to make efficient LED devices.
+A strong pure red emission with a narrow full-width at half maximum (FWHM) of 23 nm in the noble fir dye–PMMA layer and a green emission with a FWHM of 45 nm in blue hydrangea dye–PMMA layer were observed.
+It was revealed that adding monolayer MoS2 to the nanostructures can significantly enhance the photoluminescence of the natural dye due to a strong correlation between the emission bands of the inorganic–organic emitters and back mirror reflection of the excitation blue light from the monolayer.
+Based on the investigation of two natural dyes, we demonstrated viable pathways for scalable manufacturing of efficient hybrid OLEDs consisting of assembly of natural-dye polymers through low-cost, purely ecological, and convenient processes.

 Article activity feed